 The reasons for the lack of symptoms in people with bacteriuria are not well understood.
 However, scientists agree that asymptomatic bacteriuria is a strong predictor of a subsequent symptomatic UTI.

 The study concluded that the use of an IUD is a risk factor for urinary tract infection and should be considered carefully, especially in women with a history of previous recurrent UTIs.

 Read about alternative options to decrease the number of bacteria in your urine and heal your bladder lining.

 #3 IUD & UTI: Bacteria Grow On IUD

-Bacteria are ever present in our bodies but human microbiome, in most cases, manages to balance out pathogenic and beneficial bacteria of the host.
+Bacteria are ever present in our bodies but the human microbiome, in most cases, manages to balance out pathogenic and beneficial bacteria of the host.
 What happens when we introduce new material into the existing ecosystem?

 Here is an interesting case of a patient with an IUD infected by E.coli.
 A previously healthy woman contracted UTI four times in just seven months, several months after IUD insertion.